Best Grills To Have For Summer

 Portable grills would be a popular type of grill among those who are casual barbecue enthusiasts -- those who may cook one to three times a season (like during the big summer holidays).
 They come in a variety of forms and shapes but are generally small enough to be transported easily.

 Portable grills can come in charcoal, propane gas, electric, and Kamado varieties.
-As such, they differ in the types of fuel they use, the way they cook, and how they impart flavor to different foods (see below).
+As such, portable grills differ in the types of fuel they use, the way they cook, and how they impart heat to different foods (see below).

 In general, though, the largest types of portable grills are waist-high "walk-around" grills with lids -- and the smaller types of portable grills are short "stand-alone" grills that can hold modest amounts of food.